Do 'dialog' and 'dialogue' mean the same thing? It depends on your editor or which style guide you ask. Here's what Grammar Girl recommends.

-The shorter spelling started spiking in the early 1980s, especially in American English, and in many cases it’s used in a computing context—for example, when people are writing about a dialog box where you input text.
+The shorter spelling started spiking in the early 1980s, especially in American English, and in many cases it’s used when people are writing about computers—for example, when people are writing about a dialog box where you input text.
 That’s often spelled D-I-A-L-O-G.

-It seems that the computing use (dialog), again especially in American English, has started drifting over into the older “two people are talking” meaning.
+It seems that the computing use—the shorter spelling—again, especially in American English, has started drifting over into the older “those two people are talking” meaning.